ahilton5/portscanner/README.md

 # portscanner
+Scan ports on either TCP or UDP. portscanner can be run entirely on the command-line or with a web interface.
+The output will be saved as an html file.

 ## Dependencies
 bottle, scapy, and IPy.

 ## Instructions
-portscanner can be run entirely on the command-line or with a web interface.
 The command-line usage is as follows:
 ```
 usage: portscanner.py [-h] [--host HOST] [--ports PORTS] [--timeout TIMEOUT]
                       saveto